marmotz-dev/codx/docs/writing-recipes.md

 * All required parameters are present
 * File paths are valid
-* Steps are properly formatted
+* Actions are properly formatted

 If validation fails, Codx will show an error message explaining the issue.